-2015 was our seventh season of running traditional woodcraft courses in our woodland workshop within the grounds of our wooden house in the Hola Valley, Eastern Norway.
+That was our eigth season of running traditional woodcraft courses in our mountain workshop within the grounds of our wooden house in the Hola Valley, Eastern Norway.

 In 2013 and 2014 we concentrated on the completion of one large project, the construction of a traditional Norwegian timber mountain lodge with a turf roof.
 This timber frame style of building construction, often called stavlaft, was once common throughout Norway.
 Many Viking buildings were constructed in this way.

-The course package includes: full tuition, materials, fantastic home cooked food throughout, accommodation in well-appointed bell tents and access to the dining room, lounge and shower/wet room.
+The course package includes: full tuition, materials, fantastic home cooked food throughout, accommodation in well-appointed bell tents or our stavlaft cabin and access to the dining room, lounge and shower/wet room.
 Meals are served in the dining room or in the covered outdoor area.
 Dietary requirements will be catered for where we can (vegetarians welcome!).
 We are always keen to incorporate local ingredients into the menus.

 Courses are fully timetabled to ensure you get the most from your stay in this inspirational and breathtaking mountain region.
 Course programmes are pretty full but there will still be time for evening beaver watching on the river in our open canoes and mini workshops for those who don't want to just relax.